Synchronized step multilevel Markov chain Monte Carlo: Background

 \section{Background}

 In this section, we first set up the Bayesian inverse problem and review how it is solved using the standard Metropolis-Hastings MCMC (MH-MCMC) algorithm.
-We then focus on the multi-fidelity methods and introduce the ACV and MLMC frameworks for variance reduction.
+We then focus on multi-fidelity methods and introduce the multilevel Markov chain Monte Carlo (ML-MCMC) framework for variance reduction.

-\subsection{Bayesian inverse Problems and MCMC}
+\subsection{Bayesian inverse problems and MCMC}